 I think they are not interested in selling me the latest version of IBMi because IBM DOESNT VIEW ME AS A PROPER CUSTOMER...
 I am just a programmer...
 I'm one of the little guys...
 I do not exist on IBM's radar. :(

-They just couldn’t give me a firm price but indicated it could be around $3500.
-Yes, THREE THOUSAND FIVE HUNDRED DOLLARS for a SINGLE LICENSE FOR ME.
-When I explained "but the server hardware cost $300 and I just want to be able to write and compile code" I was told to talk to an IBM Business Partner. i explained that *I* am an IBM Business partner and my company is already registered as one.
+They just couldn’t give me a firm price but indicated it could be around $5500!!!!
+Yes, FIVE THOUSAND FIVE HUNDRED DOLLARS for a SINGLE LICENSE FOR ME.
+When I explained "but the server hardware cost $300 and I just want to be able to write and compile code" I was told to talk to an IBM Business Partner.
+I explained that *I* am an IBM Business partner and my freelance LLC company is already registered as one.
 I was put on hold and transferred back to the original guy I spoke to.

 IBM - Can you hear me?

 Can I give you some money to put IBMi on my poor little IBM server that is sitting at home?

 I know that IBM needs to turn a profit, but it is us Developers that market and promote your machine.

 If there are No developers this means no body to create and support the thousands of business out there running IBM-i applications.
 With no developers to support the software.
 I can guarantee that the installed customer base will migrate to other platforms which have squillions of people just waiting to support their business critical applications.

 IBM should be looking after us developers and marketing this brilliant machine.
 Instead it is us developers who are marketing the machine and fighting for the right to work on it.

 It's so screwed up its making my blood boil.

 IBM - How about a developer’s license?